-Sexting is when someone sends or receives a sexually explicit text, image or video.
+Sexting (more commonly known as) is when someone sends or receives a sexually explicit text, image or video.
 This includes sending 'nude pics', 'rude pics' or 'nude selfies'.
-Pressuring someone into sending a nude picture can occur in any relationship and to anyone, whatever their age, gender or sexual preference.
+Pressuring someone into sending a nude picture can occur in any relationship, to anyone, whatever their age, gender or sexual preference.

 However, once the image is taken and sent, the sender has lost control of the image and these images could end up anywhere.
-By having in their possession, or distributing, indecent images of a person under 18 on to someone else, young people are not even aware that they could be breaking the law as stated as these are offences under the Sexual Offences Act 2003.
+By having in their possession, or distributing, indecent images of a person under 18 on to someone else, young people are not even aware that they could be breaking the law as stated as these are

-Initiation / Hazing
+Initiation/Hazing